 I was too late for the cave tubing tour I booked.
 But the tour company (Belize Inland) rebooked me for the afternoon tour.
 I did a 30-minute one-way hike to the inland blue hole and swam there.

 Then I returned for the cave tubing tour.
-It is a nice relaxing tour focused on the geography and life inside the cave.
-Going through the pitch black darkness is eye-opening (pun intended) experience.
-The guide provided a lot of information about the geography and the flora and the fauna inside the cave.
+It is an excellent relaxing tour focused on geography and life inside the cave.
+Going through the pitch-black darkness is an eye-opening (pun intended) experience.
+The guide provided a lot of information about the geography and flora and fauna inside the cave.

 After the tour, I decided to stop in Belmopan.
-Checked out the local market.
+I checked out the local market.
 There is nothing special here.
-So, you won’t miss anything if you decide not to stop.
+So, you won’t miss anything if you choose not to stop.

 - 1 USD = 2 BZE.
 USD is readily accepted everywhere.

 - Cities are a waste of time.
-Caye caulker was OK.
-Others are a complete waste of time.
+Caye Caulker was OK but not others.
 The cities are filled with local people passing comments on the tourists.
 Catcalling is the norm.

 - Public transport is reliable but limited.
-First water taxi from Belize city to Caye caulker is at 8 AM.
+The first water taxi from Belize City to Caye Caulker is at 8 AM.
 The last one to return is at 5 PM.
-If you are doing any good tour, you can’t do it in a single day.
+If you are doing any tour, you can’t do it in a single day.

-- All food except fruits felt really expensive and over-priced.
+- All food except fruits felt expensive and over-priced.

-- Belize has a thriving Indian population (Gujarati and Sindhi) as well as Chinese population.
-One of the richest person in Belize is an Indian.
+- Belize has a thriving Indian population (Gujarati and Sindhi), as well as the Chinese population.
+One of the wealthiest person in Belize is an Indian.

 - There are many contrary reports on whether Indian citizens need a visa for Belize or not.
-I confirmed with Belize embassy that holders of a multi-entry US visa, do not need a visa for Belize.
-My experience was the same, US visa was sufficient.
+I confirmed with the Belize embassy that holders of a multi-entry US visa do not need a visa for Belize.
+My experience was the same.
+The US visa was sufficient.